srikrsna/vanguard/README.md

 // omitted for brevity
 ```

 Okay! so you may have noticed that we are defining an rpc option `(vanguard.assert) = '...'`.
-Specifying this option at method level tells vanguard to only allow access to this if this assertion holds true.
+Specifying this option tells vanguard to only allow access if this assertion holds true.

 Let's take the assertion for the get method and dig deeper: `u.hasAny(VIEWER, [r.id])`